Vote To Regulate Gas Prices

 The problem is we, as individuals, are completely at their mercy.
 We are unable to do anything to protect ourselves from this form of theft from our pocket books.
 Yes, I said theft.
 When a company cooks the books, manipulates, supply, lies about the actual cost and availability of product additives just to increase prices at the pump it is theft of our money.

-Read the story highlighted above as a link.
+Read the full story below.
 Then help me help you by coming back to my blog and read more of my posts.

 Tuesday, May 20, 2008